-Over the weekend, the Government introduced new measures to follow to help protect extremely vulnerable people from contracting coronavirus (COVID-19), due to the risk of them developing a severe illness if they do.
+Over the weekend, the Government introduced their latest updates which included changes to the shielding measures introduced to help protect extremely vulnerable people from contracting coronavirus (COVID-19), due to the risk of them developing a severe illness if they do.

 On this page:

 - If I want to go outside, what can I do to keep safe?

 - Can I get any help with food and medicines if I’m shielding?

 - What about hospital or GP appointments?

 - What should you do if you are living with someone who is extremely vulnerable?

 - What should I do if I’m caring for someone who is extremely vulnerable?

 If you fall within one of the following groups of people, you should have received a letter from your medical team.